diku-dk/futhark-website/blog/2021-08-05-half-precision-floats.md

-I *suspect* the reason is that CUDA is mostly a "single source" programming model where the same program contains both CPU and GPU code, where the CPU code is ultimately compiled with the system compiler - which does not support half-precision floats.
+I *suspect* the reason is that CUDA is mostly a "single source" programming model where the same program contains both CPU and GPU code, where the CPU code is ultimately compiled with the system compiler - which does not support half-precision floats, and so needs compatibility shims.
 In contrast, OpenCL C is specifically for "device" code (read: GPU code), and the "host" (CPU) is completely out of its purview.
 Futhark does not use CUDA in a "single source" manner, but instead uses [NVRTC](https://docs.nvidia.com/cuda/nvrtc/index.html) to do run-time compilation of CUDA kernels, very similar to how OpenCL works.